- FANTASY FOOTBALL

 Humprhies now sits in second with three runs left.

-Do you think Humprhies will come back?That is definitely not going to happen.
-Just kidding.Yes, she will still get goldNo, 0.13 seconds is a lifetime in thisShare this Story×Google+posted by: julian_meiOpinion
+Do you think Humprhies will come back?Nice.
+If you’re not predicting, you’re not living.Yes, she will still get goldNo, 0.13 seconds is a lifetime in thisShare this Story×Google+posted by: julian_meiOpinion

 - It almost seems like a foregone conclusion that the Russian bobsled tandem of Alexander Zubkov and Alexey Voevoda will take home the gold medal in the bobsled two-man final after leading the way in the first two runs.